episode6/disposables/README.md

 ```

 ### What / Why?
-Note: While the examples below are all shown in Android, disposables is a pure Java library, and should be applicable anywhere Java is.
+Note: While the examples below are all shown in Android, disposables is a pure Java library, and should be applicable anywhere Java7 is.

 The goal of this project is to allow you (the developer) to couple your setup and tear-down logic for heavy-weight objects in one place.
 As well as help you avoid holding references purely so they may be cleaned up at some point.